0xInfection/Bludger/README.md

 - [x] Downloading logs from a finished run.

 ### Getting Started
-A few steps to get you quickly started
+A few steps to get you quickly started:
 - Firstly, go ahead and [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) from your developer settings on GitHub.
 Make sure that `delete_repo`, `repo`, `user` and `workflow` scopes are checked!
 - Get the toolkit.
 ```bash